Waze: Licensing

 Waze Mobile Ltd holds several patents.
 The Waze v2.x software was distributed under GNU General Public License v2, which did not extend to map data.
 The base map data initially came from US Census Bureau TIGER data.
-FreeMap data was not published under open content licenses even before the shift to Waze project.
-Ehud Shabtai who initiated and developed Freemap and Waze continuously insisted to crowdsource data without using external sources or projects like OpenStreetMap that would restrict commercialization of the Waze map data.
+FreeMap data was not published under open content licenses even before the shift to the Waze project.
+Ehud Shabtai, who initiated and developed Freemap and Waze, consistently insisted on crowdsourced data without using external sources or projects like OpenStreetMap that would restrict the commercialization of Waze map data.

-Starting with Waze v3 the application was rewritten and as such switched to a proprietary license.
-The last open-source client version for the iPhone and Android is 2.4.0.0, and for Windows Mobile 2.0.
+Starting with Waze v3, the application was rewritten and switched to a proprietary license.
+The last open-source client version for the iPhone and Android was 2.4.0.0, and for Windows Mobile 2.0.

 A class action suit was filed in March 2014 by accountant Roey Gorodish against Waze, claiming intellectual property violation for the use of open-source FreeMap map and code from the open-source RoadMap software, a project that Ehud Shabtai had contributed for the Windows PocketPC version in 2006.
 The lawsuit was dismissed on March 5, 2017, with a clear-cut decision that there was no basis for a class action suit in this case.
-The lawsuit was dismissed again with final verdict given by the Israeli Supreme Court on 28 January 2019.
+The lawsuit was dismissed again, with the Israeli Supreme Court issuing a final verdict on 28 January 2019.